 I know this is common sense but most of the time, this is not a common process in our routine:

-- Make sure to create enough distance between your mouth and the mic to prevent plosives from damaging their capsule
+- Make sure to create enough distance between your mouth and the mic to prevent plosives from damaging their microphone capsule

-- Don’t tap the head of the mic, it might make you look like a pro, but you’re creating an undesirable impact on its head that can lead to a serious noise problem
+Don’t tap the head of the mic, it might make you look like a pro, but you’re creating an undesirable impact on its head that can lead to a serious noise problem 5.
+Lastly and most importantly, do not drop the mic, always make sure that it’s properly mounted and located somewhere stationary

 Proper Storage